 The majority of Gust Launch customers pay this amount in franchise taxes every year.

 There are 11 other states that also have franchise taxes that they levy on companies.
 A Delaware corporation will be subject to these additional franchise taxes if they are doing business in those states.

 - Low range: $0

 - High range: $1,000

-These ranges are based upon what we have typically see withseen with Gust Launch customers.
+These ranges are based upon what we have typically seen with Gust Launch customers.
 Check with your home state’s secretary of state website and those you plan on doing business in to see if they have franchise taxes and how they are calculated.

 Bookkeeping and Accounting Services

 Even if the corporation is not generating revenue or has limited expenses in its first year, it will still need to organize its books in order to pay taxes and be properly prepared to take on future investment.
-This expense range assumes that the startup founders are not professional accountants does not have the expertise to manage it themselves internally and that the startup is a pre-revenue company.
+This expense range assumes that the startup founders are not professional accountants, do not have the expertise to manage it themselves internally, and that the startup is a pre-revenue company.